mtchd/scala-talk/llamas.md

 Note: I personally believe it's good, my ideal program is a functional core, with a thin imperative shell to run it.
 - Scala is still more object orientated than Haskell for example.
+- This has some benefits in being easier to integrate with other langauge as well
+  - Scala runs on the JVM
+  - Scala runs Java code
 - It can be argued that it's more object orientated than Java as well.

 ---